jpmedley/mdn-helper/README.md

 ## configuration

 When installed, no configuration is needed.
 [Instructions are provided](help/CONFIGURING.md) for a few options that you may want to change.

+## Contributing

+We'd love to accept your patches and contributions.
+See our [contributing page](CONTRIBUTING.md) for instructions on how.